 So much so that I try to talk myself out of writing on a daily basis.
-I convince myself that it is hurting me—that I am unhappy because I am a writer who seeks validation.
-Validation from people I don’t even know, who don’t know me.
+I convince myself that it is hurting me, that I am unhappy because I am a writer and I seek validation—validation from people I don’t even know, who don’t know me.
 This seeking feels foolish.

 Needing validation makes me feel foolish, weak and pathetic.

-I used to “like” rejection—it fueled me!
+I used to like rejection.
+It fueled me!
 Motivated me.
 I was a spiteful motherfucker.
-But now, with every poem, every essay, every short story, every manuscript that comes back with a flattering “thank you but no” . . . (sigh). . . it’s enough to make me question what the fuck I’ve been doing with the last ten years of my life, and if those years would have been better served doing something that benefited my family.
+But now, with every novel, every poem, every essay, every short story, every manuscript that comes back with a flattering “thank you but no” . . . (sigh). . . it’s enough to make me question what the fuck I’ve been doing with the last ten years of my life, and if those years would have been better served doing something that benefited my family.
 Or my wallet.
 Or my health.
 Or even my resume.

 It’s hard to keep writing into the void.
-You need faith for something like that—faith for which I used to have an abundance.
+One needs faith for something like that, faith of which I used to have an abundance.
 I was blissfully naïve and hopeful that people would read my writing and say, “Man, she’s got it.”
 I thought I was different—maybe even special—and that that “specialness” would carry me through.
 That it would get me published.
-That it would make writing easy.
+That it would make writing easier.